-- The revolving fund established for the purpose of carrying specific activities and the basic advantage of this fund is it may be loaned or spent repeatedly.
+- The revolving fund is established for the purpose of carrying specific activities, and the primary advantage of this fund is it may be loaned or spent repeatedly.
 The basic idea behind that fund is a fund or money backup that remains available to finance organizations continuing activities.
 It circulates between the fund and the members.

-- The initial contribution of this fund comes from its members i.e., through initial fund investment in case of Non-Governmental organizations and in case of Governmental organizations it comes from National (Central or State) Government and in case of Nonprofit making organizations, it came from donors.
+- The initial contribution of this fund comes from its members, i.e., through initial fund investment in the case of Non-Governmental organizations.
+In the case of Governmental organizations, it comes from the National (Central or State) Government, and in the case of Non-profit making organizations, it came from donors.

 How Does the Revolving Fund Work?

-- The initial loan of revolving funds came from its members or donors or Government or a third party and then this fund is collectively either given to one of its member who needs money where fund establishment authority in return charges interest which may be nominal rate or lower than the market rate or the fund can be invested in some specific activities or it may be expended for a specific purpose which gives benefit in long run.
+- The initial loan of revolving funds came from its members or donors or Government or a third party.
+Then this fund is collectively either given to one of its members who need money where fund establishment authority in return charges interest at a nominal rate or lower than the market rate.
+Or, the fund can be invested in some specific activities; or it may be expended for a particular purpose, which gives benefit in the long run.
 Those who had provided initial fund investment are also given interest on the money invested.

 - Interest may be a nominal rate or lower than the market rate.
-And at the year-end or after a specific time period the fund is returned by a borrower to lender i.e. fund establishment authority and again the fund is given to another willing borrower or invested or expended.
-In this way rotation of fund takes place and fund establishment authority earns the income from a fund which is the difference between interest charged from borrower and interest given to members i.e. investors and that income is used for the welfare of members.
+At the year-end or after a specific period, the fund is returned by a borrower to a lender, i.e., fund establishment authority.
+Again the fund is given to another willing borrower or invested or expended.
+In this way, rotation of fund takes place, and fund establishment authority earns the income from a fund, which is the difference between interest charged from borrower and interest given to members, i.e., investors and that income is used for the welfare of members.

 - It is necessary for fund establishment authority to acquire legal status for clear terms and conditions between fund establishment authority and its members.
 Also, legal status increases the faith of investors that their money is in safe hands and cannot be misused.
 After establishing legal status, it is necessary to comply with statutory and other legal requirements relating to the fund.

-- In non-profit making organizations sometimes donor gives the money to managing authority of Non-profit making organization and directs the authority that it should be used for the specific purpose like renovation of building etc. only and till that purpose is initiated the fund is invested by managing authority and income will be credited to fund only and then it is to be expended for the purpose it was given.
+- In non-profit making organizations sometimes donor gives the money to managing authority of Non-profit making organization and directs them that it should be used for the specific purpose like renovation of building etc. only.
+Till that purpose initiates, the managing authority invests the fund, and income is credited to fund only, and then it is to be expended for the purpose it was given.